-Assessor Instructions: The student must identify Under Part VII of the Fringe Benefits Tax Assessment Act 1986, the date FBT tax assessed in respect of a year of tax becomes due and payable.
-The answer provided by the student must match the exemplar answer below.
+a.
+Assessor Instructions: The candidate must identify Under Part VII of the Fringe Benefits Tax Assessment Act 1986, the date FBT tax assessed in respect of a year of tax becomes due and payable.
+The answer provided by the candidate must match the exemplar answer below.